yale-nlp/LLM-T2T/README.md

     --direct CoT \
     --dataset FeTaQA \
     --output_path output/FeTaQA \
+    --num_limit 500 # number of tables used for generation
 ```

 Commands to improve the output of the finetuned small models by the LLM (RQ3):